 Let’s take a look at both WiFi Range Extenders and WiFi Powerline Adapters and see which is the right choice for you.

 This is a cheap and easy solution to boosting WiFi coverage to most corners of your home, filling any dead zones plus there are several reasons to like them.
-One of the main reasons people like them is because the set-up process usually only involves little more that entering your normal WiFi password to connect the unit to the network in your home.
+One of the main reasons people like them is because the set-up process usually only involves little more than plugging in the extender and syncing it to your existing WiFi router to connect the unit to the secure network in your home.

 After that it’s a case of finding the best position so that you get the best balance between coverage and speed.
 The extender can only re-broadcast the signal up to the quality of the signal it receives.
 Most manufacturers recommend placing the extender about mid-way between the router and the area you need to cover.
 In an ideal world, the extender should have line-of-sight of both areas – no obstacles like thick walls to obstruct the strength of the signal.